dnvkjn/CPS_Rendezvous/README.md

 Implementing Rendezvous(RDV) recognition model with cross-pseudo semi-supervising(CPS) method to recognize the surgical action triplets(used instruments, actions performed and target anatomies) of the surgical video dataset, CholecT45.

+For more details about the dataset, CholecT45, please visit the [official website](https://github.com/CAMMA-public/cholect45).

 There are more details about this project in the [report](https://docs.google.com/document/d/1vgWkxOzHt1CHmJH6P07ugJKy10Bi0ZmO/edit).

 | mAP               | Instrument(I) | Verb(V) | Target(T) | IVT    |